sagemath/trac_to_gh/Issue 8571.md

 # Issue 8571: Fix the documentation of abstract methods.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8571

 Original creator: hivert